Vi19Z/VI19Z/docs/concepts/documents.md

 3. Retrieval
 4. Generation

-Julep offers a pre-built RAG pipeline out of the box.
+VI19Z offers a pre-built RAG pipeline out of the box.
 You can specify data sources scoped to an agent or a user.

 ## Adding Documents